 Rutgers, the State University of New Jersey--Newark is a public institution that was founded in 1908.
 It has a total undergraduate enrollment of 7,666, its setting is urban, and the campus size is 37 acres.
 It utilizes a semester-based academic calendar.
 Rutgers, the State University of New Jersey--Newark's ranking in the 2014 edition of Best Colleges is National Universities, 142.
 Its in-state tuition and fees are $12,998 (2013-14); out-of-state tuition and fees are $27,022 (2013-14).

 Rutgers, the State University of New Jersey—Newark is one of several campuses of Rutgers University and is located in the largest city in the state.
 More than 60 percent of Rutgers—Newark students complete a degree program in the Newark College of Arts and Sciences.
-Students aren’t required to live on campus, though university housing options exist.
-The campus is near train, bus, subway, and light rail stops, making commuting convenient.
-There are about 100 clubs and organizations for interested students to check out, as well as Rutgers—Newark Scarlet Raiders sports matches against fellow NCAA Division III New Jersey Athletic Conference member schools.
+Students aren't required to live on campus, though university housing options exist.
+The campus is near train, bus, subway and light rail stops, making commuting convenient.
+There are more than 100 clubs and organizations for interested students to check out, as well as Rutgers—Newark Scarlet Raiders sports matches against fellow NCAA Division III New Jersey Athletic Conference member schools.

-Rutgers University—Newark also has a variety of degree programs for graduate students through departments such as the Business School, the School of Law, and the highly ranked School of Criminal Justice.
+Rutgers University—Newark also has a variety of degree programs for graduate students through departments such as the Business School, the School of Law and the highly ranked School of Criminal Justice.
 Notable alumni of Rutgers—Newark include Louis Freeh, former director of the Federal Bureau of Investigation; Hazel O’Leary, former U.S. Secretary of Energy; and sports columnist Jerry Izenberg.

 |School mission and unique qualities (as provided by the school):|